-The Recorder says further "considering† that the son given by the widow WITHOUT the consent of her husband was not his only, or eldest, but a younger son," and goes on to state that the law "appears to be involved in some doubt."
+The Recorder says further "considering† that the son given by the widow without the consent of her husband was not his only, or eldest, but a younger son," and goes on to state that the law "appears to be involved in some doubt."

 Here, I have in the first instance to observe that this statement is contrary to the fact; and that upon the fact, I intend to found another objection to the Recorder's decree.
 The boy was not "given by the widow."
-The Recorder himself had before stated, that "int the present case, the formal gift, as appears by the evidence, was BY THE ELDER BROTHER."
+The Recorder himself had before stated, that "int the present case, the

 This is most important-and it will be seen that the right of an elder brother to make a gift of his younger brother in adoption is actually asserted.
 I hope I shall show that such a doctrine is unfounded-and I am sure every one will concur with me in thinking, that none of a more cruel, or of a more pernicious tendency, can be possibly reduced into practice.